return to Natural Dog Health Remedies

 • Basset hounds.

-Diagnosis of Lymphoma in Dogs
+Diagnosis and Treatment of Lymphoma in Dogs

 Depending on the location of the tumor, canine lymphoma is diagnosed using a combination of tests, such as blood tests, fine needle aspirates of the tumor, biopsies, x-rays and ultrasound.